substation-beta/ssb_book/src/4_specification.md

 Events can have some style properties like color or position.
 These will be set by style tags which have to be inserted before any given geometry definition e.g. text.
 A style tag effects any geometry definition which comes after the tag.
 The default style, excluding user styles or style tags, is defined as...

+// TODO: If standard alignment is 7 the default text will be at the top left corner of the screen...
 `[font=Liberation Sans; size=20; bold=n; italic=n; underline=n; strikeout=n; position=0,0,0; direction=0;
 space=0; alignment=7; margin=10; mode=text; border=2; join=round; cap=round; color=FFFFFF; bordercolor=000000;
 alpha=FF; borderalpha=FF; texture=; texfill=0,0,1,0,clamp; blend=normal; target=mask; mask-mode=normal; blur=0;]`